tsipkens/aubos/README.md

 1. `x0` - The x-position (i.e., the radial position in the imaging plane) at which the ray crosses *z* = 0 (which corresponds to the center of the ASO).
 2. `y0` - Similar to above, this is the y-position (i.e., axial position in the imaging plane) at which the ray crossed *z* = 0.
 3. `mx` - The slope of the ray in the *x*-*z* plane.
 This acts as an input to the transform defined by Sipkens et al. in the associated work.
 4. `my` - The slope of the ray in the *y*-*z* plane.
 This determines how quickly the ray traverses the axial direction.
-The `my = 0` case corresponds to rays that do not traverse axially (as would be required for the Abel inversion scenerio).
+The `my = 0` case corresponds to rays that do not traverse axially (as would be required for the Abel inversion scenario).

 We provide two examples of how one can define these properties.